oracle-livelabs/security/database/encrypt-data-in-motion-with-tls/successfully-protect-your-database-communication-using-one-way-tls/successfully-protect-your-database-communication-using-one-way-tls.md

     <copy>dos2unix *</copy>
     ````

-## Task 2: Generate and capture unencrypted SQL traffic
+## Task 2: Verify network traffic is unencrypted before configuring TLS.

 1. Use the following command to ping the pluggable database, PDB1.